 Am I being cranky here?
 I guess I just want to make my limited use of social media as efficient as possible.
 If I wanted to kill time looking at the family life or personal interests of others, I’d use Facebook or Instagram or a dozen other platforms that cater to the social needs of strangers.

 I say: Keep it where it needs to be.

 Maybe I am a little bit like that company founder who liked to say that he had no use for computers.
-He didn’t see the need for new technology in his world.
-That’s the thing: I love technology and new stuff if I can use it, but not just because it’s there.
-That’s why I turn my cell phone off at night — I don’t need it while I’m sleeping.
+He didn’t see the need.
+That’s the thing — I love technology and new stuff, but only if I can really use it.